-The Commission will issue a report in the first half of 2018 with policy recommendations and findings on how the City can better address sexual harassment in the workplace.
+The Commission issued a report in 2018 with policy recommendations and findings on how the City can better address sexual harassment in the workplace.

-NYWIFT President Simone Pero testified about sexual harassment in the entertainment industry.
+NYWIFT’s President at the time, Simone Pero, testified about sexual harassment in the entertainment industry.
 Her full testimony is below:

 Testimony of Simone Pero